skalenetwork/ima-agent/docs/CLI.md

 **S-Chain** to **S-Chain** transfers must be turned on and require periodic **SKALE network re-discovery**:

     --s2s-enable....................Enables S-Chain to S-Chain transfers.
 Default mode.
-The abi-skale-manager path must be provided.
+The manager-contracts path must be provided.
     --s2s-disable...................Disables S-Chain to S-Chain transfers.
     --net-rediscover=number.........SKALE NETWORK re-discovery interval(in seconds).
 Default is 3600 seconds or 1 hour, specify 0 to disable SKALE NETWORK re-discovery.